-Considering the potential for ammonia to have local effects on ecology, ammonia emissions estimates should be desegregated on the basis of animal husbandry data as much as possible.
-In The Netherlands for example the ammonia emissions are calculated per municipality and thereupon allotted to a grid of 5 by 5 kilometre.
+Considering the potential for ammonia to have local effects on ecology, ammonia emissions estimates should be disaggregated on the basis of animal husbandry data as much as possible.
+In The Netherlands or Germany for example the ammonia emissions are calculated per municipality and thereupon allotted to a grid of 5 by 5 km2 or 50 by 50 km2, respectively.

-Spatial disaggregation of emissions from animal waste management systems may be possible if the the spatial distribution of animal population is known.
+Spatial disaggregation of emissions from animal manure management systems may be possible if the spatial distribution of animal population is known.
 Soil maps may allow for disaggregation of soil emissions, if the spatial variation of N inputs is known.
 It may be difficult to disaggregate indirect emissions that take place at remote sites.
+With present emission partial factors, an accuracy is pretended which is unrealistic.